Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/comparison.md

 ## Price

-You will need ethers in order to use Ethereum Smart Contracts.
+You will need ethers to use Ethereum Smart Contracts.
 The following actions require ethers:

 - Creating a document store,
 - Issuing a merkle root,